Studies Weekly Social Studies

 Aug.
 22, 2019 • Studies Weekly

-Studies Weekly’s new product manager, John Nabors, believes social studies and literacy go hand in hand.
+Studies Weekly’s product manager, John Nabors, believes social studies and literacy go hand in hand.

 “Content is the center of literacy.
 And literacy isn’t just fiction.
 It’s also nonfiction and informational text.
 If we want to turn the dial on students mastering informational text, we need social studies,” he said.